asgood23/STATIONS/earth2020X/earth2020x_backgrounds.md

 ---

-Plants are not property.
-You liberate them and return them to all members of the One Family of Light and Love.
+Plants, like information, want to be free.
+You liberate and return them to all members of the One Family of Light and Love.

 **Tattoo**